Techtonica/curriculum/github-code-storage/github-storage.md

 - Explain the difference between Git and GitHub
 - Create their own GitHub account
 - Push code from their local machine to GitHub
+- Identify what should be included in a README

 ### Specific Things To Teach
 - Create a new GitHub repository
 - Link a GitHub repo to a Git repo on your local machine
 - Push a project from your local machine to its respective GitHub repo
+- What makes an effective README

 ### Supplemental Materials